py-b/listchr/README.md

 listchr
 =======

-The goal of *listchr* is to flatten list-columns of a data frame into strings, in order to export under a more simple format (csv, ...).
+The goal of *listchr* is to flatten list-columns of a data frame into strings, in order to export it to a more simple format (csv, ...).

 The reverse transformation (separated string to list) can also be done.